alejandro5042/Run-IrcBot/README.md

 #### RPL_ENDOFMOTD

+Signifies that we have authenticated successfully and that the welcome messages are done.
 Sends the `JOIN` command with the initial channel list provided.

 #### PING